 Expensive: If you want a large mortar and pestle, or one made of top-quality granite, you’ll pay around $25 to $50 or a bit more.

 Q. Can I clean a mortar and pestle in the dishwasher?

 A. The answer is actually yes and no because it depends on the material.
 Wood, ceramic, and stainless steel models are usually dishwasher-safe, while those made of different types of rock and wood should be washed by hand.
 It’s also best to avoid the dishwasher if you have a mortar and pestle with silicone-coated handles and bases.

 Q. What materials are best for a mortar and pestle that will primarily be used for preparing moist ingredients?

 A. Metal and porcelain mortars and pestles are best suited for mashing and mixing soft, wet ingredients because they aren’t porous.
 Materials like wood, ceramic, and some types of porous rock may trap moisture and retain odors and flavors from wet substances; plus they are more difficult to clean.

 Q. Why do some mortars and pestles need to be “seasoned”, and how do you season them?

 A. Some mortars and pestles that are made of natural rock can have a rough surface from which small pieces can flake off into food.
 Seasoning prevents this from happening by smoothing out the rough edges, plus it’s easy to do.
 After rinsing off your new mortar and pestle, rigorously crush dry rice into it.
-Rinse and repeat as needed into the inside of mortar surface develops a grit-free feel.
+Rinse and repeat as needed until the inside of the mortar surface develops a grit-free feel.